DevExpress/devextreme-demos/JSDemos/Demos/Charts/ChartsDrillDown/description.md

 ## Implement View Navigation

-To navigate from the main view to the detailed view, filter the data source by a different **parentID** in the [onPointClick](/Documentation/ApiReference/UI_Components/dxChart/Configuration/#onPointClick) event handler.
+To navigate from the main view to a detailed view, filter the data source by a different **parentID** in the [onPointClick](/Documentation/ApiReference/UI_Components/dxChart/Configuration/#onPointClick) event handler.
 To navigate back, click the **Back** button.
 This action resets the data source filter.
 The **isFirstLevel** flag is used to distinguish between views.

 ## Customize the Appearance